 -

-As per the latest information, Rocky Point, Mexico is safe to visit right now.
-However, as always, it is advisable to stay updated with the latest travel advisories and local news while planning your trip.
+Rocky Point, Mexico is safe to visit right now.
+As always, it is advisable to stay updated with the latest travel advisories and local news while planning your trip.

 -